-- (A) outside the boundaries of a primary metropolitan statistical area or a metropolitan statistical area; or - (B) within the boundaries of a primary metropolitan statistical area or a metropolitan statistical area, if the statistical area has a population of 25,000 or less and does not share a boundary with an urban area.
+(B) within the boundaries of a primary metropolitan statistical area or a metropolitan statistical area, if the statistical area has a population of 25,000 or less and does not share a boundary with an urban area.

 For the purposes of analysis in the SLIHP, urban and rural designations will be determined by counties' characteristics.
-County-level data allows the needs factors in the Housing Analysis chapter to be compared accurately to the Annual Report chapter data.
-The Annual Report chapter is based on county-level data because of the reporting requirements of the programs.
+County-level data allows the needs factors in the Housing Analysis chapter

 The definition of rural in §2306.004(28a) requires the examination into the location of Metropolitan Statistical Areas ("MSAs").
 The U.S. Office of Management and Budget ("OMB") determines which counties are within each MSA.
 During the OMB's 2013 update of MSA, it became apparent that some MSA counties have no urban places as defined in Texas Government Code §2306.004(36) (i.e. the MSA county had no places over 25,000, nor any places touching a boundary of a place with 25,000).
-Therefore, the following analysis will refer to "MSA counties with urban places" and "Non-MSA counties and counties with only rural places" will be counted as "urban" and the data for "Non-MSA counties and counties with only rural places" will be counted as "rural".
+Therefore, the following analysis will refer to "MSA counties with urban places" and "Non-MSA counties and counties with only rural places".
+The data for "MSA counties with urban places" will be counted as "urban" and the data for "Non-MSA counties and counties with only rural places" will be counted as "rural".